sha015/expense-tracker-etbss/README.md

 ## License

-Copyright © 2025 Sharath Chandra Kumar M S.

-All Rights Reserved.
+© 2025 Sharath Chandra Kumar M S. All Rights Reserved.

-This project and its source code are proprietary.
-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from the author.
+This project is proprietary software.
+Unauthorized copying, modification, distribution, or use of this software without permission from the author is prohibited.